Anass-ELGHAOUI/dummy-spring-boot-app/README.md

 WORKDIR /app

 # Copy the Spring Boot application JAR file into the container
-COPY target/your-spring-boot-app.jar /app/app.jar
+COPY target/quickdirtyblog-webapp-0.0.1-SNAPSHOT.jar /app/app.jar

 # Expose the port your Spring Boot application will listen on
-EXPOSE 8080
+EXPOSE 8081

 # Define the command to run your Spring Boot application
 ENTRYPOINT [ "java", "-jar", "app.jar"]
 ```

 ## How to run
-first step is use the compose-local-test.yml file to spin a PostgreSql server:
+first step is use the compose-local-test.yml file to spin PostgreSql server, and keycloak:

 ```
 docker compose -f compose-local-test.yml up -d
 ```
+after connecting to keycloak admin from http://localhost:8080/admin you can create a new realm (name it dirty-blog) by importing the file dummy-app/src/main/resources/realm-export.json then create a new user.

-the run the QuickDirtyBlogApplication.java or alternatively you can build a Docker image from the project Dockerfile, make sure you have Docker installed and navigate to the directory containing the Dockerfile and your Spring Boot application JAR file.
+then run the QuickDirtyBlogApplication.java or alternatively you can build a Docker image from the project Dockerfile, make sure you have Docker installed and navigate to the directory containing the Dockerfile and your Spring Boot application JAR file.
 Then, run the following command:

 ```
 docker build -t your-image-name:your-tag .